-Dylan was involved in a high speed collision and sustained a brain injury at the age of just 23.
+Dylan* was involved in a high speed collision and sustained a brain injury in his twenties.

 The accident left him unable to walk or swallow (due to fear of choking) along with a decompressed skull.
 Dylan* moved into one of Voyage Care’s ABI services in Derbyshire where he required two-to-one care and support.

 Dylan* struggled at the beginning of his journey and found it hard to cope.
 He was fed through a tube in his stomach and he had to rely on his support workers for every aspect of his personal care.

 As time went on he had reconstructive skull surgery and worked with the Voyage Care physiotherapy team to regain strength in his legs.
 Dylan* was finally able to follow a daily exercise regime.

 As Dylan’s* confidence grew, he felt comfortable enough to try swallowing his food and fluids.
 This was successful and he could have his peg removed.